 It is not uncommon to see a life bird (a bird you have never seen before in your life) on a half-day birding trip in Yellowstone.
 On a full-day tour, we can target specific species in a variety of habitats.
 Book your tour now to start adding to your life list!

-- ● Brunch, hot drinks, and water refills are included.
+● Hot drinks, snacks and water refills are included on all trips.
 Please bring your own water bottle.

 Yellowstone Birding Rates

 Half-day $550 + $50 per person after the first

 Full-day $650 + $60 per person after the first

 Starting at Canyon Village

 Half-day $675 + $50 per person after the first

 Full-day $775 + $60 per person after the first

 Please remember to bring clothing layers!
 It is not uncommon to have 60 degree (F) temperature changes in one day.
 Even in summer, we could start the morning below freezing, and end the day in short sleeves.
 Be prepared!

 Yellowstone has a dry, high-elevation climate, where it is difficult to stay hydrated at any time of year.
 It is important to drink lots of water in this environment.
 Be sure to have a water bottle with you.
 We provide water for refills in the field.